 Another effective (and more direct) book marketing service for increasing your discoverability and driving sales is getting featured.
 Major retailers like Amazon, Apple Books, and Kobo regularly feature titles on the front pages of stores or newsletters.
 Check this out for 50 places to advertise for free.

 When you go through PublishDrive, there’s a stronger chance of landing a spot with stores like Amazon.
 We have a 90% approval rate when submitting titles to our partners – a network of over 400 stores and 240K libraries.
 You also skip the different submission processes.

 7. Invest in Paid Promotions

 Along with the free and awesome featuring perks, buying paid placements can triple your return.
-Running promotions like BookBub, Facebook, and Amazon advertising was a top tactic in 2020.
+Running promotions on book marketing service websites like BookBub, Facebook, and Amazon advertising was a top tactic in 2020.
 It doesn’t take much to start.
 Begin with a budget of $5 a month for Amazon ads.
 As low as $10 for Facebook ads.

 Use PublishDrive’s friendliest AI tool for Amazon ads to improve your performance, perfect for beginners.
 You can also reach hundreds of thousands of readers by buying placements with our partners like Freebooksy and more.

 As a team that helped launch over 100,000 books since 2015, we know how to market a book.
 And believe us, you gotta go digital and global.
 See how we can help: